mydoge-com/mydogemask/scripts/README.md

     const signMessageRes = await myDogeMask.signMessage({ message: 'the message to sign', /*onSuccess, onError*/);
     console.log('signed message result', signMessageRes);
     // { "signedMessage": "b9fc04f226b194684fe24c786be89cae26abf8fcebbf90ff7049d5bc7fa003f0" }

+    // Request the decryption of an message encrypted with the connected address publickey
+    // Generates a popup to be confirmed by the user
+    // Promise will reject or onError will be called if canceled const signMessageRes = await myDogeMask.decryptMessage({ message: 'the message to decrypt', /*onSuccess, onError*/);
+    console.log('decrypted message result', signMessageRes);
+    // { "decryptedMessage": "Some decrypted message text" }

     // Poll to get the transaction status setInterval(async () => {